Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Data sets Methods

-The 2D void finder method is based on tomographic slices of galaxy data, and an analysis of the projected density field around void centre candidates, defined by minima in the smoothed density field.
+The 2D void-finding method is based on tomographic slices of galaxy data, and an analysis of the projected density field around void centre candidates, defined by minima in the smoothed density field.
 The void radius $R_\mathrm{v}$ is defined using an algorithm that includes measurements of galaxy density in annuli about void centres until the mean density is reached \citep[see][for details]{Sanchez2016}.
 Practically measured in degrees, $R_\mathrm{v}$ is then converted to units of $\mpc$ assuming the best-fit {\it Planck} cosmology \citep{Planck2018_cosmo}.
 We note that our main analyses of the void lensing profiles are based on stacked images in units of re-scaled relative void radii $R/R_\mathrm{v}$, and thus the actual unit of the void radius is not highly important.
 We note that there are three main free parameters in this process: \begin{itemize} \item \emph{Thickness of the tomographic slices:} it was determined that an $s\approx100~\mpc$ line-of-sight slicing (roughly consistent with the typical photo-$z$ scatter of LRGs) effectively leads to the detection of independent, and individually significant under-densities \citep{Sanchez2016,Kovacs2019}.
-We thus sliced the DES Y3 galaxy catalogue into 15 shells of $100~\mpc$ thickness at $0.15<z<0.8$. \item \emph{Density map smoothing scale:} another void finder parameter is the Gaussian smoothing scale applied to the tracer density map to define density minima, which also controls the merging of smaller voids into larger supervoids.
-In comparison with smaller smoothing scales, a $\sigma=50~\mpc$ smoothing practically results in a higher number of extended $R\gtrsim100$ $\mpc$ supervoids in the catalogue due to the void merging, which is more optimal for ISW measurements \citep[see e.g.][]{Kovacs2019}.
-To facilitate lensing analyses, it was shown in previous DES analyses \citep[see e.g.][]{Sanchez2016,Vielzeuf2019} that a smaller $\sigma=10~\mpc$ smoothing of the maps allows the detection of more voids which are generally smaller in radius.
-Such a sample is desirable for high S/N lensing measurements, since they carry most of the signal.
-We therefore followed \cite{Vielzeuf2019} and used $\sigma=10~\mpc$ as a smoothing parameter. \item \emph{Central pixel density:} a third parameter is the minimum central under-density of a pixel in smoothed density maps that is considered as a void centre.
+We thus sliced the DES Y3 galaxy catalogue into 15 shells of $100~\mpc$ thickness at $0.15<z<0.8$. \item \emph{Density map smoothing scale:} another void-finding parameter is the Gaussian smoothing scale applied to the tracer density map to define density minima.
+To facilitate lensing analyses, it was shown in previous DES analyses \citep[see e.g.][]{Sanchez2016,Vielzeuf2019} that a $\sigma=10~\mpc$ smoothing of the maps allows a robust detection of voids which carry most of the lensing signal.
+We therefore followed \cite{Vielzeuf2019} and used $\sigma=10~\mpc$ as a galaxy density map smoothing parameter. \item \emph{Central pixel density:} a third parameter is the minimum central under-density of a pixel in smoothed density maps that is considered as a void centre.
 We again followed \cite{Kovacs2019} and \cite{Vielzeuf2019} and selected voids with at least $30\%$ under-density in their centres, which ensures that too shallow and thus potentially spurious voids are excluded. \end{itemize}

 For exploratory CMB lensing cross-correlation analyses, we also identified \emph{superclusters} using a similar 2D methodology.
 Following \cite{Kovacs2016}, we inverted our 2D void finder to identify over-densities in the smoothed galaxy density field.
 We then radially measured the projected galaxy density in 2D maps around such significant positive peaks until the mean density is reached, as a definition of the supercluster radius ($R_\mathrm{sc}$).